anupsarkar-dev/ExoVisix/README.md

   ```

 ### Required Software
-To use ####ExoVision,To properly run this Application on your IDE, you will first need to download and install the following software:
+To use **ExoVision**,To properly run this Application on your IDE, you will first need to download and install the following software:

  * An implementation of **Java SE** 7 or newer:
    * **JDK**  http://www.oracle.com/technetwork/java/javase/downloads/index.html